urekM70/aiPredictionWebsite/README.md

 ### Technical Stack

 - Python backend with TensorFlow and PyTorch
+- Flask web framework for the user interface
 - Data processing via pandas and NumPy
 - Interactive visualizations with Plotly
 - REST API for integration with trading platforms